Best Places to Spend New Years in Europe

 Amsterdam is a European City with some of the most iconic cultures and architecture.
-But above all, there is one thing the Dutch know how to do: throw a party.
+But above all, there is one thing the Dutch know how to do: throw some of the best new years events in Europe!
 Many world-famous DJs and festivals originate from Holland, and there are some truly spectacular events throughout the city for NYE.

 Whether you want to party hard at a hardstyle music event at a filled-out stadium or take a dinner cruise down the famous canals, there is something for everyone in Amsterdam.
 However, if you want to experience the party atmosphere in the streets, then Dam Square is the place to be for the biggest street party.

 If you want to be in the heart of the centre, stay near Damrak which is within walking distance of all the main attractions.
 A highly rated hotel in this area is the Grand Hotel Krasknapolski which is part of the NH Collection.
 However, even basic accommodation can be pricey so staying further out is an option; just be sure to consider expensive taxi costs or rent a bicycle.

 Amsterdam is a beautiful city that truly is one of the best places for New years in Europe

 One of the best places to spend new years in the Europe is Edinburgh for the world-famous Hogmanay festival, celebrating the coming year.
 Not only does the traditional NYE song of Auld Lang Syne originate in Scotland, so do some of the biggest parties.
 So whilst the entire city may be buzzing with drinking, singing and generally being merry, there are some great traditions to be aware of.

 One Scottish NYE Tradition is first-footing; after the clock strikes midnight, locals will race to their home to be the first across their threshold for the new year.
 Another tradition is to take to the freezing winter waters of the Looney Dock in the early hours of New Years Day.
 What better way to sober up or fight off a hangover, right?